Subject38/bemapi/readme.md

 * ``longrate`` – The integer hold rate according to the game when this score was recorded.
 * ``volrate`` – The integer spin rate according to the game when this score was recorded.

-### Pop’n Music Additional Attributes and Documentation
+### Pop'n Music Additional Attributes and Documentation

-The following chart types are recognized by Pop’n Music Fantasia and above:
+The following chart types are recognized by Pop'n Music Fantasia and above:

 * ``0`` – Easy chart
 * ``1`` – Normal chart
 * ``2`` – Hyper chart
 * ``3`` – EX chart

-Pop’n Music Tune Street only had ‘cool’ timing for a particular mode (Cho Challenge mode), and thus only those scores are compatible going forward.
+Pop'n Music Tune Street only had 'cool' timing for a particular mode (Cho Challenge mode), and thus only those scores are compatible going forward.
 The charts that were available in this mode are the "normal", "hyper" and "EX" chart types.
 Easy charts were not available, so scores should not be loaded for easy charts for Tune Street.

-The following attributes should be returned (if available) for records belonging to the Pop’n Music series:
+The following attributes should be returned (if available) for records belonging to the Pop'n Music series:

 * ``status`` – The clear status when this record was earned, as a string enum.
 Valid values are as follows:
     * ``cf`` – Failed, circle marker.